cicsdev/cics-java-jcics-samples/README.md

 ### Deploying to zFS

-#### Option 1 - Deploying using command line tools
+#### Option 1 - Deploying CICS Bundle Maven/Gradle plugin builds
-1. Upload the built CICS bundle ZIP file from your *target* or */build/distributions* directory to zFS on the host system (e.g. FTP).
+1. Upload the built CICS bundle ZIP file from your *target* or */build/distributions* directory to zFS in binary.
 2. Connect to USS on the host system (e.g. SSH).
 3. Create the bundle directory for the project.
-4. Move the CICS bundle ZIP file into the bundle directory.
+4. Copy the CICS bundle ZIP file into the bundle directory.
 5. Extract the CICS bundle ZIP file.
 This can be done using the `jar` command.
 For example:
    ```shell
    jar -xvf bundle.zip